-Plan a trip to a place with plenty of room to roam and “Get Your West On” in Wyoming’s Carbon County!
+Plan a trip out West to a place with plenty of room to roam and discover Wyoming’s Carbon County!
 Explore Carbon County’s rich history full of colourful characters and infamous outlaws, warm up with a soak in our natural hot springs or hike & mountain bike in an outdoor lover’s paradise.

 Popular outdoor activities include hiking, fly fishing, rafting, mountain biking and off-roading!
 We have hundreds of miles of trail to explore including a beautiful section of The Continental Divide Trail.

 Drive through the mountains and prairies of Carbon County, Wyoming, to observe our bountiful wildlife and breathtaking scenery.
 Whether you’re exploring the great Continental Divide, high mountain deserts or vast prairie lands, Wyoming’s scenery will not disappoint!
 Driving along any of the highways connecting the small towns in Carbon County is reminiscent of the true Old West; dude ranches galore and fly fishing without competition.